Judge cuts $7.4 mln 'Blurred Lines' copyright award to Gaye family

 Kronstadt denied a bid by Gaye’s heirs to stop distribution of “Blurred Lines,” instead ordering they be paid an ongoing 50 percent royalty of the song’s revenues.

-Though the jury had cleared rapper T.I. in the case, Kronstadt ruled on Tuesday that he was also liable for infringement.
+Though the jury had cleared rapper T.I. in the case, even though he had contributed to the song, Kronstadt ruled on Tuesday that he was also liable for infringement.

-The attorney for Gaye’s heirs, Richard Busch, said the family was thrilled with most of the decision but is reviewing its options on the trimming of damages.
+The lawyer for Gaye’s heirs, Richard Busch, said in a statement the family was thrilled with most of the decision but is reviewing its options on the judge’s trimming of damages.

-Howard King, a lawyer for Pharrell, Thicke, and T.I. said that composers should be encouraged to be inspired by their predecessors.
-“For the benefit of the entire songwriting community, we will pursue all remedies to correct this decision,” he said in an email.
+“The Gaye family was protecting the legacy of their father/husband and I could not be happier for them,” he said.

 Williams acknowledged in court he had been a fan of Gaye’s music since childhood, but said “Blurred Lines” and “Got to Give it Up” were similar in genre only.